Homeopathy Unrefuted?: Release

 In addition to a festival release, primarily at festivals specializing in esotericism and fraud, such as the Hermetic Film Festival in Venice, or the Fraude Film Festival in Amsterdam for films about fraud, corruption, abuse of power and integrity, Glotzenoff Film Distribution released Homeopathy Unrefuted? in an accompanied cinema tour through German cities such as Berlin, Leipzig, Stuttgart, Münster, Braunschweig, Tübingen, Hamburg, Görlitz but also smaller towns such as Achern, Großhennersdorf, Gauting and some international screenings.
-The film was also shown and discussed at medical faculties such as that of the Ludwig Maximilian University of Munich and at homeopathic conferences.
+The film was also shown and discussed at medical faculties such as that of LMU Munich and at homeopathic conferences.

 There have been reports of clashes between critics and proponents, large groups of "Lemke fans", but also demonstrations where "no skeptics were to be seen anywhere."
 According to homeopath Thorsten Stegemann, participant of a screening of the film in Tübingen 2021, things became "unexpectedly emotional".
 Anne Medam, one of the protagonists invited to the discussion, even took the microphone from the director and refused to return it; the audience "booed him loudly."
 A presenter from the independent radio station Wüste Welle who rushed to the director's aid fled the auditorium in tears "because of this reference to 'violence.'"

 Following the cinema tour, the film was released online on streaming platforms such as Sooner, Behind the Tree, Filmfriend and the educational film portal Eduflat, and is marketed as a DVD.